 Often, effective communication at work is what separates a good manager from a great one.
-An active manager who communicates well both verbally and on the page establishes secure connections between team members, managers and executives.
+An active manager who communicates well both verbally and on the page builds positive relationships between team members, managers and executives.

 Benefits of Effective Communication at Work

 Sharing critical information, such as organizational goals and key projects, is an essential component of effective communication in the workplace.
 Making this information freely available helps employees understand their roles in the company, which improves internal support for the company’s strategic vision.
+Communicating and inspiring alignment with a organization’s vision and goals is a central part of impactful leadership.
 This offers several benefits:

 Communication in a Diverse Workplace

-Today’s technological advances reduce businesses’ global footprints, enabling them to connect with diverse groups.
+Today’s technological advances can increase businesses’ global reach, enabling them to connect with diverse groups and multinational teams.
 This is effective communication at work, and it establishes trust while removing linguistic and cultural barriers between businesses and their global markets.
-Because different cultures process information differently, the following strategies can help businesses reach as many markets as possible:
+Because different cultures process information and language differently, the following strategies can help businesses reach as many markets as possible: